edn-format/edn/README.md

 ### integers

 Integers consist of the digits `0` - `9`, optionally prefixed by `-` to indicate a negative number, or (redundantly) by `+`.
+64-bit (signed integer) precision is expected.
 An integer can have the suffix `N` to indicate that arbitrary precision is desired. -0 is a valid integer not distinct from 0.

 ### floating point numbers